 Now, let’s talk about how you can perfect your email etiquette.
 Below are the most common rules to follow.

 Before getting in touch with your recipient, do some research to personalize the message you will send.
 For example, no one would be pleased to see “Dear Sir or Madam” instead of their name in the greeting, mainly when their email address contains the name.

 Also, be aware that people from different cultures speak and write differently, and you must be prepared for it.
 Those differences might be related to word choice, tone, and response times.
 For example, the Japanese might find it impolite if you introduce yourself via email without the involvement of a mutually respected third party.

 Include a relevant subject line

 People usually decide whether to open an email based on the subject line.
 Also, you need to understand that you aren’t the only one sending information to your recipients.
 That is why your subject line isn’t something you can take lightly.
 You need to make every effort to get the recipient to open your email.

 However, keep in mind that lying or including misleading information isn’t the best option.
-Tricking the recipient into opening your email with the deceptive subject will just ruin your reputation.
+Tricking the recipient into opening your email with a deceptive subject will ruin your reputation.

 Here are some good examples: “Meeting date changed,” “Suggestions for the report,” “ 55-point checklist for growing your audience on Instagram quickly.”